khushaljethava/khushaljethava.github.io/_posts/2026-04-03-Object-Detection-with-Python-YOLO.md

 1. Start with a pretrained model for quick results on common objects
 2. Prepare a labeled dataset in YOLO format for custom detection tasks
-3. Fine-tune using transfer learning from a pretrained checkpoint
+3. [Fine-tune](/posts/Fine-Tuning-LLMs-with-Python/) using transfer learning from a pretrained checkpoint
 4. Evaluate with mAP, precision, and recall metrics
 5. Export to ONNX, TensorRT, or TFLite for production deployment
 6. Serve behind an API for integration with other systems

 The pretrained COCO models handle 80 object categories out of the box.
 For anything else, you need a few hundred labeled images and a few hours of training time to get a working custom detector.

+## Related Posts

+- [Multimodal AI with Python](/posts/Multimodal-AI-with-Python/) -- Combine vision, text, and audio models in unified AI pipelines.
+- [Edge AI with Python: Running ML on Edge Devices](/posts/Edge-AI-with-Python-Running-ML-on-Edge-Devices/) -- Deploy optimized detection models on Raspberry Pi and IoT hardware.
+- [Fine-Tuning LLMs with Python](/posts/Fine-Tuning-LLMs-with-Python/) -- Apply transfer learning techniques to customize large models for your domain.